The North Downs ridge, a haunted pool, unusual churches and traces of an industrial era in the Tillingbourne valley

 The path continues across some rough grassland and past an isolated house.
 Follow it through another small wood, then past the back of a new housing estate and out onto its access road.
 At the end of this short road go straight across Blacksmith Lane and past a high metal gate into the site of Chilworth Gunpowder Mills7.

 There is an excellent information panel “A Damnable Invention” about these industrial ruins.
-The large site extended to the other side of Blacksmith Lane, where the new housing estate now is.
+The large site extended to the other side of Blacksmith Lane, now a housing estate.

 After passing a large fishing pond on the left the path curves right and then left, passing a row of old millstones and some ruined buildings.
 600m from Blacksmith Lane, where you can see some picnic tables ahead in a clearing, the route from Chilworth Station joins from the right.

-[From Chilworth station, head west along the A248 for 150m, turn right onto a footpath leading to the site of the old Gunpowder Mills and turn right onto the main path through the site.]
-Head east through the site and turn right onto a track.
-Follow the Downs Link across the A248 and the railway, then bear left onto a footpath going past Postford Farm Cottages to Blackheath Lane.
-Continue on a footpath along Law Brook valley to Ford Farm.
+[•] From Chilworth station, head west along the A248 for 150m, turn right onto a footpath leading to the site of the old Gunpowder Mills and turn right onto the main path through the site.

 If arriving by train from Guildford, leave the platform from an exit near the back of the train and bear right towards a main road, with the Percy Arms on the other side.
 Turn left onto the A248 and cross over at some point.
 In 150m, just after passing an infant school, turn right onto the signposted “Vera's Path”.
 After going alongside the school grounds this public footpath becomes an enclosed tree-lined path between meadows.